ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

         }

-1. Insert a call to our new method.
+4. Insert a call to our new method.

     Just before the return statement at the end of `application:didFinishLaunchingWithOptions:`, add the following call:

         [self makeRemoteCall];

-    That's really all there is to the calling side.
+    That's really all there is to making an XMLRPC request.
+The next few steps add the infrastructure to be able to receive the XMLRPC response.

-    Now, we need to make three changes to the `*AppDelegate.h` file:

-1. Declare ourselves as an `XMLRPCConnectionDelegate`.
+5. Declare ourselves as an `XMLRPCConnectionDelegate`.

-    Did you this call (above?
+    Did you notice this call (above)?

         [manager spawnConnectionWithXMLRPCRequest: request delegate: self];